 A comprehensive basketball conditioning course designed for the intercollegiate community college basketball athlete.
 Course emphasizes cardiovascular fitness, strength, speed, skill and agility with and without the ball.
 Fitness and skill assessments are ongoing throughout the course.
+May be repeated three times for credit.
+RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
 Demonstrated ability is required.
-May be repeated for credit up to 3 times.
-BSL: Open Curriculum.
 Transfer: CSU: E2, UC.